vdeval/D-Wave-Examples/README.md

         1. 2 bins used
         1. Bin with capacity 28 containing [13, 15]
         1. Bin with capacity 37 containing [11, 12, 14]
+## Stock Sales Strategy
+### Problem description
+You have some number of **shares** that you want to sell in daily blocks over a **defined interval of days**.
+Each sale of shares affects the **market price** of the stock.
+The goal is to find the **optimal number of shares to sell per day** to **maximize revenue from the total sales**.
+### Problem formulation
+We represent the problem as a **Constrained Quadratic Model**:
+1. The  number of shares sold each day is associated to the integer variable **s_\<i\>**.
+1. The daily price of shares is associated to the integer variable **p_\<i\>**.
+1. The daily revenue is the number of shares sold multiplied by the price on each sales day.
+To maximize the total revenue, is to minimize the negative sum of all the daily revenues.
+1. The total numeber of shares sold cannot exceed the initial number of shares.
+1. Price at first day is fixed.
+1. Price at day i, p_\<i\>, is given by p_\<i-1\> plus the price increment given by &alpha; * s_\<i-1\>
+### Problem workflow
+1. We represent the problem using a **Constrained Quadratic Model**.
+1. We use the **LeapHybridCQMSampler** as solver.
+### Notes
+1. p_\<i\> and s_\<i\> are positive integer variables.
+In order to reduce the solution space the solver must search for, it is important to set upper bounds gpr these variables.
+For this problem it is possible to define these upper bounds:
+    1. On any day, you cannot sell more than the total number of shares you start with.
+    1. The maximum share price is the sum of the initial price and the total price increase that would result from selling all your shares.